Dobbies Garden Centres: Recent years

-Dobbies now operates 68 garden centres and restaurants across the UK, as well as several large tourist attractions including Anker Wood, in Atherstone.
+Dobbies now operates 57 garden centres and restaurants across the UK.

-In May 2019, Dobbies bought 37 stores from Wyevale Garden Centres, doubling its reach and becoming the biggest garden centre in the UK.
+In May 2019, Dobbies bought 37 stores from Wyevale Garden Centres, doubling its reach and for a period was the biggest garden centre chain in the UK by both number of stores and turnover.

 In February 2020, Dobbies closed its Dalgety Bay Store in Fife, stating its small size and proximity to a larger store in Dunfermline as reasons for the decision.

 Dobbies announced in June 2020 that it would open a flagship store near Tewkesbury at the planned Designer Village Cotswold.
-The store is scheduled to open in 2022 and will become the largest store in the South West and the fourth largest in the UK.
+The store opened in 2022 and will become the largest Dobbies store in the South West and the fourth largest Dobbies store in the UK.

 Following its temporary closure during the COVID-19 pandemic, Dobbies announced a partnership with Sainsbury's to supply its food halls with Sainsbury's branded products.
 The range will contain over 3,000 products including chilled, frozen, ambient and household products.
 Dobbies' Edinburgh store was the first to offer the full range at the end of July with other stores following throughout 2020.
+However, in 2022 certain stores trialled a Waitrose branded food hall.

+In October 2023, the company opened their largest store in Antrim in Northern Ireland, costing over £10 million to construct.

+In October 2024, the chain announced the closure of 17 centres across the UK, with anticipated job losses of 465 staff in an attempt by the new owners to reduce rents and return the company to profitability.